HadiAwali/hyores-hytale/README.md

 ## 📌 Overview

-**HyOres** expands underground gameplay in Hytale with a scalable and configurable ore ecosystem.
+**HyOres** expands underground gameplay in Hytale with a scalable, configurable ore ecosystem.

 ### Features